TORONTO – Toronto police are looking into whether a double stabbing at a military recruitment center might be terror related.

 "The information we have at this point leads us to believe this is an isolated incident and we wish to reassure the public that there is no imminent threat to public safety at this time," Pfleiderer said in an email.

-In 2014 a gunman killed a Canadian soldier at the war memorial in Ottawa and then stormed Parliament before being shot dead.
+In 2014 a gunman killed a Canadian soldier at the war memorial in Ottawa and then stormed Parliament before being killed.
 The man had taken issue with Canada's involvement in war in Afghanistan and against the Islamic State.
 The attack came two days after a man described as an "ISIL-inspired terrorist" ran over two soldiers in a parking lot in Quebec, killing one and injuring the other before being shot to death by police.
 The man had been under surveillance by Canadian authorities, who feared he had jihadist ambitions and seized his passport when he tried to travel to Turkey.

 Canada's new Liberal government has ended airstrikes against the Islamic State group but has tripled the number of soldiers that train Kurdish soldiers in Northern Iraq.